xBartosz/PyProfile/README.md

 # PyProfile

 Pyprofile is a web application written using Django.
-It allows users to create profiles, create posts, communicate with other users.
+It allows users to create profiles and posts, communicate with other users.
 You can also like or comment posts, search for friends and add them to your friend list.

 ## Setup
 The first thing to do is to clone the repository: